-Visiting these castles are not like most places I have visited so I wanted to offer the most comprehensive guide I could so that you will get the most out of your time.
+Visiting these castles is not like most places I have visited so I wanted to offer the most comprehensive guide I could so that you will get the most out of your time.
 Neuschwanstein is a bit isolated so there is a bit more attention and planning needed.

 Neuschwanstein Castle is also commonly referred to as the Disney castle because the iconic Cinderella Castle was inspired by it.
 Yes, you are understanding that correctly, we say it backward, but Neuschwanstein doesn’t roll off everyone’s tongue as nicely.